winitzki/sofp/README.md

 A recorded slide presentation, ["Reasoning about types and code"](https://www.youtube.com/watch?v=tgr_dV7_53s), illustrates some of the topics and methods of this book.

+Another relevant presentation is ["What did category theory ever did for us (functional programmers)](https://www.youtube.com/watch?v=Zau8CxsfxOo).

 # Source code

 The book is published under the [GNU Free Documentation License](https://www.gnu.org/licenses/old-licenses/fdl-1.2.en.html).
 Permission is granted to _copy, distribute and/or modify_ this book under the terms of that license.
+This means the book is free (as in "freedom") and will stay free forever.

 This repository contains the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
 (So this is a "transparent" copy in the sense of the GNU license.)